Police tighten Congress security in era of rising threats

 “The enemy is within the House of Representatives,” Pelosi told reporters this week in a chilling characterization of Congress' internal tensions.
 She cited "members of Congress who want to bring guns on the floor and have threatened violence on other members of Congress.”

 In the latest instance of Capitol Hill's spiraling personal hostility, Rep. Cori Bush, D-Mo., tweeted Friday that she was moving her office away from that of fellow freshman Rep. Marjorie Taylor Greene, R-Ga., “for my team’s safety.”
-Bush wrote that a maskless Greene and her staff “berated me in a hallway,” but did not specify why she felt unsafe.
+Bush wrote that a maskless Greene and her staff “berated me in a hallway,” and wrote later that past Greene tweets have made her feel unsafe.

-Greene responded with a tweet of her own, saying, “She is lying to you.
-She berated me."
-Greene also called Bush, who is Black, “the leader of the St. Louis Black Lives Matter terrorist mob who trespassed into a gated neighborhood to threaten the lives of the McCloskey’s."
+Greene responded with a tweet of her own saying Bush was lying and that “She berated me,” posting video of the exchange.
+Greene, who has a history of incendiary social media posts, also described Bush, who is Black, as the leader of a “terrorist mob” of Black Lives Matter demonstrators.
+Greene has drawn fire for past social media posts reported by various news organizations in which she’s suggested support for killing Democratic politicians, unfounded QAnon theories and racist views.

+In an interview on MSNBC, Bush said she shouted “put on a mask” and Greene's team responded by saying “stop inciting violence with Black Lives Matter.”

+“What does Black Lives Matter have to do with this?
+Put on a mask and save lives,” Bush said in the interview.

-Last summer, Bush was among marchers on whom Mark and Patricia McCloskey drew firearms in a video that went viral.
-She is now one of Congress’ most progressive members, and has sponsored a measure that could lead to expulsion for lawmakers who — like Greene — backed Trump's unjustified effort to reverse his November election defeat.
+Bush is now one of Congress’ most progressive members.
+She has sponsored a measure that could lead to expulsion for lawmakers who — like Greene — backed Trump's unjustified effort to reverse his November election defeat.

-Greene has drawn fire from Democrats and some Republicans for past social media posts reported by various news organizations in which she’s suggested support for killing Democratic politicians, unfounded QAnon theories and racist views.

 Congress' 535 members travel frequently between their homes and the capital, and many have said they feel vulnerable in their districts and when they travel.
 Videos have shown people insulting lawmakers at airports, including Republican Sen. Mitt Romney of Utah, who has criticized Trump.